cjtu/spirl/content/01_bash/2_basics/basics.md

 pwd
 ```

-Since root is the highest level directory, it has no parent directory, so cd `..` keeps us here at `/`.
+Root is the highest level directory (it has no parent directory), so cd `..` keeps us here at `/`.

-Now let's take our handy shortcut back to home and start making our own directories.
+Now let's take our handy `~` shortcut back to home and start making our own directories.

 ```bash
 cd ~
 pwd
 ```

-### Making files and directories
+## Making files and directories

 If this is your first time on this Linux machine, your home directory might look pretty empty.